xdi07/digital-calm-spark-afed4743/README.md

 There are several ways of editing your application.

-**Use Lovable**
+**Use github/vs code**

-Simply visit the [Lovable Project](https://lovable.dev/projects/REPLACE_WITH_PROJECT_ID) and start prompting.
+Simply open vs code link it go git hub push repository and start editing code.

-Changes made via Lovable will be committed automatically to this repo.
+Github repository link 👇.

 **Use your preferred IDE**